BrandonKirbyson/VSCode-Animations/README.md

 ### For Other Custom Injection Extension or Open VSX

+> **Note:** If you are using the Custom CSS and JS extension on vscode, you do not need to do this.

 This is for people that either could not get the Custom CSS and JS extension to work, want to use the extension on Open VSX, or want to use another extension that injects custom css and js.

 If you want to do this, follow these steps: